Erectile dysfunction: Pumps

 A vacuum erection device helps draw blood into the penis by applying negative pressure.
 This type of device is sometimes referred to as penis pump and may be used just prior to sexual intercourse.
 Several types of FDA approved vacuum therapy devices are available under prescription.
 When pharmacological methods fail, a purpose-designed external vacuum pump can be used to attain erection, with a separate compression ring fitted to the base of the penis to maintain it.
 These pumps should be distinguished from other penis pumps (supplied without compression rings) which, rather than being used for temporary treatment of impotence, are claimed to increase penis length if used frequently, or vibrate as an aid to masturbation.
 More drastically, inflatable or rigid penile implants may be fitted surgically.

 Vibrators

 The vibrator was invented in the late 19th century as a medical instrument for pain relief and the treatment of various ailments.
 Sometimes described as a massager, the vibrator is used on the body to produce sexual stimulation.
 Several clinical studies have found vibrators to be an effective solution for Erectile Dysfunction.
-Examples of FDA registered vibrators for erectile dysfunction include MysteryVibe's Tenuto and Reflexonic's Viberect.
+Examples of FDA registered vibrators for erectile dysfunction include MV.Health's Tenuto and Reflexonic's Viberect.